JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 Idle time, or sleep time, is the pause between each request made to a website by the scraper.

 ### Lawyer-in-the-loop®
 A combined Web Crawling and Web scraping system that automate collection of data from the internet typically from HTML or PDF or CSV files, using proprietary software and methodologies developed by Advanced Analytica.
-SecuriCrawl® is the only web data collection service that builds lawyer-in-the-loop® processing pipelines with data protection by design and by default.
+DiffWatch® is the only web data collection service that builds lawyer-in-the-loop® processing pipelines with data protection by design and by default.

 ### Parallelising the Crawling
 A parallel crawler is a crawler that runs multiple processes in parallel with the goal to maximise download rates and minimise scraping overheads.
 For example, if website A and B contain multiple webages, then a parallelised crawl might capture a page from website A, followed by a page from website B and so on.
 If crawls are not parallelised, then the overhead on a single website is likely to be vastly increased.